DoctorKhan/The-Cosmic-Game-Book/src/00_introduction/05_quick_start_guide.md

 - Are you your thoughts, or are you the awareness that observes them?
 - What happens to your emotional reactions when you observe them instead of being them?

+**The Key Recognition**: This practice is not about reasoning your way to awareness—it is about going to a place in awareness that exists prior to all reasoning.
+You are not trying to figure out who the observer is; you are resting as the observer itself.
+Remembrance is not reasoning; it is the direct recognition of what you already are beyond all mental objects.

 ##### Week 2: The Charge Investigation
 **Goal**: Recognize your emotional reactions as sacred curriculum rather than random suffering.